fleetdm/fleet/handbook/engineering/README.md

 | Release ritual                | Every three weeks   | Go through the process of releasing the next iteration of Fleet.                                                                       | Zach Wasserman |
 | Create patch release branch   | Every patch release | Go through the process of creating a patch release branch, cherry picking commits, and pushing the branch to github.com/fleetdm/fleet. | Luke Heath     |

+## Fleet Sandbox On Call

+On call for Sandbox will happen in shifts of 1 week.
+The people involved in them will be:

+First responders:

+- Zachary Winnerman
+- Robert Fairburn

+Escalations (in order):

+- Tomas Touceda
+- Zach Wasserman

+The first responder on call will take ownership of the @sandbox-oncall alias in Slack for ease first thing Monday morning.

+Expected response times: during business hours, 1 hour.
+Outside of business hours 4 hours.

+If the issue is non user facing (provisioner/deprovisioner/temporary errors in osquery/etc), we'll proceed to address the issue.
+If the issue is user facing (as in, the user noticed this error first hand through the Fleet UI), then we'll proceed to identify the user and ping Mike McNeil in #help-p1 with information about the error (see below) so that he can contact them letting them know that we are aware of this issue and working on it.

+We should collect both the email for the customer and information for the error.
+If the error happens in work hours, we should make a best effort to understand where in the app the error might have occurred.
+For this, the on call engineer will post in #help-engineer the data they know of the issue and see if anybody in the frontend team can help identify what might be causing it.
+It’s more helpful to say “we saw that you saw an error while trying to create a query” than to say “your POST /api/blah failed”, but sometimes it’s not exactly clear where the API might be used exactly.

+Escalation of issues will be done by hand for the moment.

+All infrastructure alarms will go to #g-infrastructure.

+The information needed to evaluate and potentially fix any issues is documented in the [runbook](https://github.com/fleetdm/fleet/blob/main/infrastructure/sandbox/readme.md).

+There will not be updates on the Fleet version running in sandbox on Fridays unless there's a critical issue being fixed.

 ## Slack channels

 The following [Slack channels are maintained](https://fleetdm.com/handbook/company#group-slack-channels) by this group: